AmoebeLabs/swiss-army-knife-card-manual/docs/examples/introduction.md

 ##:sak-sak-logo: Real world examples from my own installation
 All examples are real screenshots of my iPhone, which are then added to an iPhone mockup in Affinity Designer, exported and processed to a 1080x1080 pixels cutout.

+Many examples use the `Met.no` weather and `Airvisual` integrations.
+Each example also describes what you should change to make the examples work in your own installation.
+The above integrations are in most cases required to make things work.

 | An overview of all the examples | |
 | ------------ | ---------------- |
 | **[Example 1]:** ![sak-example-1b] | **[Example 2]:** ![sak-example-2] |